Skip to content

 Company History

 Christopher Justice led the carve-out as CEO and executed the operational separation from Global Payments within twelve months.
 Dan Connors took over as CEO in April 2024 and focused on post-independence US growth.
 In May 2023, Pavilion launched the iGaming SDK to modernize the integration experience.
-In July 2025, Pavilion acquired CasinoSoft, the Title 31/AML compliance leader for casinos, integrating compliance and payments into a single platform — the first US gaming vendor to do so.
-In January 2026, Diallo Gordon (who had joined as President in January 2025 with prior leadership roles at Passport Technology, Phi Gaming, Everi, Aristocrat and Mississippi Gaming Commission) became CEO; Connors moved to Executive Chairman.
-October 2025 brought the Seminole Nation Casinos deal across three Oklahoma properties, followed by the Pawnee Nation partnership.
-By 2026 the network covers 500+ casinos and sportsbooks, 3 million+ enrolled VIP Preferred patrons, $10 billion+ annual transactional volume and $100M+ revenue.
+In July 2025, Pavilion acquired CasinoSoft, the Title 31/AML compliance leader for casinos, integrating compliance and payments into a single platform as the first US gaming vendor to do so.
+In January 2026, Diallo Gordon (who had joined as President in January 2025 with prior leadership roles at Passport Technology, Phi Gaming, Everi, Aristocrat and the Mississippi Gaming Commission) became CEO, and Connors moved to Executive Chairman.
+July 2025 brought the Pawnee Nation partnership across three properties (StoneWolf, Trading Post, TeePee), followed by the Seminole Nation Casinos deal across three Oklahoma properties (I-40, Wewoka, Konawa) announced October 2, 2025.
+By 2026 the network covers 400+ gaming clients (casinos and sportsbooks), 3 million+ enrolled VIP Preferred patrons, $10 billion+ annual transactional volume and $100M+ revenue.

 Our analysis of 0 reviews from Trustpilot and industry sources